nubificus/urunc/docs/package/pre-built.md

 ```

 In the above file we specify the followings:
-- We want to package a rumprun unikernel that will execute on top o hvt over x86
+- We want to package a Rumprun unikernel that will execute on top o hvt over x86
   architecture.
 - We want to create a raw rootfs which includes the file `redis.conf` and placed
   in `/data/conf/redis.conf`.
 A raw rootfs means that we will simply copy the